 Professor of Radiology (General Radiology) and of Medicine (Biomedical Informatics Research) at the Stanford University Medical Center

 Current Research and Scholarly Interests I am interested in improving the accuracy and reliability of imaging communication.
 My research focuses primarily on information produced by radiologists, rather than automated analysis of clinical images themselves.
 My laboratory is developing systems and standards to facilitate structured data capture during routine image interpretation.
 We also are developing natural language processing methods to extract concepts from the narrative text that remains a part of the radiology report.

 Christopher A. Longhurst

-Clinical Associate Professor, Pediatrics - Systems Medicine
+Clinical Professor, Pediatrics - Systems Medicine

 Current Research and Scholarly Interests The focus of my scholarship is rigorously evaluating the impact of health information technology on patient safety and quality of care.